xUhEngwAng/912-notes/words.md

 	- The local people like to vaunt the glories of their faded past.
 	- His much vaunted new plan has serious weaknesses.

+## 11th, November

++ shelter
+> (n)(a building designed to give) protection from bad weather, danger or attack

+	- They opened a shelter to provide temporary housing for the city's homeless.
+	- a shelter for homeless women

++ comprehensive
+> (adj)complete and including everything that is necessary

+	- He has writen a fully comprehensive guide to Rome.
+	- We offer you a comprehensive training in all aspected of the business.

++ coordination
+> (n)the act of making all the people involved in a plan or activity work together in an organized way.

+	- the lack of coordination between the civilian and military authorities

++ package deal
+> (n)a set of arrangements that must be accepted together and not separately.</br>
+> (n)the offer of a low price if several things are bought together.

+	- The package deal under discussion will require every country to be flexible on its immigration laws.
+	- Many small hotels offer accommodation and breakfast as a package deal.

++